vikashsah1309/M101N-MongoDB-for-.NET-Developers/4.3/README.md

 First, begin by dropping your blog database, and loading the sample data and taking a look:

+-> Go to command prompt and type mongod enter
+-> open another command prompt and type mongo enter ->open another command prompt go where is your dump folder than excute below command

 echo db.dropDatabase() | mongo blog
 mongorestore dump
 mongo blog